ellelang/LRs/Vocabulary Grocery.md

   8. Any person that hates it when Californians drive through Washington and cry about the rain and the cold.

   9. Typically a city that is completely devoid of soccer moms.

+Gastro-intestinal disorder

+inte

+irritable bowel Syndrome

+constipation

+diarrhea

+Pelvic Floor pain

+Incontinence

+Esophageal disorders and GERD

+Gastroduodenal Disorder

+- sick: disgusting, evil, treacherous

+- real: genuine, sincere,..., if a person is real, they are not wearing a mask!
+Most of us, at one time or another, wear a mask!!
+- Unpretentious: not arrogant/stuck up, he's down-to-earth, natural, straightforward
+-